Connect to the YaleSecure Wireless Network

 2. From the list of available networks, select "YaleSecure"

-3. You will be prompted to log in
+3. You will be prompted to log in.
+Use your NetID and NetID password.

 1. After viewing the list of available wireless networks, select "YaleSecure"